Build a CLI with Node.js: Commander vs yargs vs oclif

 }

-npm link # Creates global symlink to your CLI
+npm link # Creates a global symlink to your current build

 npm install -g mycli